Character/Man vs. Nature: Exploring the Wildest Story Conflict

 Weaknesses - In these types of conflicts, explore beyond obvious human weaknesses.
 Yes, your characters have scratchable flesh and are slower than a cheetah and have to maintain a certain body temperature to stay alive.

+But are they also foolhardy?
+Panic-prone?
+Do they disrespect or underestimate the natural world?
 Ask yourself what deeper weaknesses might lead your character into conflict with nature and how that battle might force them to grow beyond their shortcomings.

 And of course, you also want to take time to think about how your character's battle with nature might reflect or heighten their internal conflict.